-- It is mandatory to have the zlib, gzip, bzip2 and lzo development packages on the target platform for building the native hadoop library; however for deployment it is sufficient to install one of them if you wish to use only one of them. - It is necessary to have the correct 32/64 libraries of both zlib/lzo depending on the 32/64 bit jvm for the target platform for building/deployment of the native hadoop library.
+- It is mandatory to have both the zlib and lzo development packages on the target platform for building the native hadoop library; however for deployment it is sufficient to install zlib or lzo if you wish to use only one of them. - It is necessary to have the correct 32/64 libraries of both zlib/lzo depending on the 32/64 bit jvm for the target platform for building/deployment of the native hadoop library.